siddhi117/Health/README.md

 # Health

-This is a temporary repository which includes the Automation Script in Python.
+This is a temporary repository which includes the Automation Script in Python and Java.